realamirhe/add-gitignore/README.md

 npm link
 ```

-> Note yarn link may also work but you may face some issues if you are using zsh.
+> Note yarn link may also work but you may face some issues if you are using nvm and zsh.

 4. run the command in any other project.